SOGeKING-NUL/DevMedicos/README.md

 # DevMedicos

-inventory sorting and management system for a small chemist shop
+inventory sorting and management system for a small chemist shop.